At a Glance

 Children are very welcome at The Peninsula Tokyo and special bathrobes are provided for them as well as activity kits, amenities such as cots etc. and special room service menus.
 Babysitting can be provided and plenty of the rooms have space for extra beds or can interconnect with other rooms to create your own family suite.
 The Peninsula Kids' Academy has fun activities such as chocolate making classes for those over 4.

 The Peninsula has five exceptional restaurants and bars all with unique dining experiences in fashionable surroundings including the hip 'Peter' on the 24th floor and traditional afternoon tea in the opulent lobby.
-There is a striking 20 meter indoor swimming pool, a health club and gym crammed with state of the art equipment and rejuvenating, ultra modern ESPA Spa, designed to offer a sanctuary of seclusion with luxurious body treatments and sublime skincare.
+There is a striking 20 metre indoor swimming pool, a health club and gym crammed with state of the art equipment and rejuvenating, ultra modern ESPA Spa, designed to offer a sanctuary of seclusion with luxurious body treatments and sublime skincare.

 Rikki Poynton (Staff)